zapplyjobs/interview-handbook-2026/README.md

 #### 📌 Example 13: Can you describe a typical day at work in your last job?

-This question is closely related to "Can you tell me a little more about your current/most recent job?" but has a subtle difference.
+This question is closely related to <i>"Can you tell me a little more about your current/most recent job?"</i> but has a subtle difference.
 Instead of primarily talking about your accomplishments, you need to mention your responsibilities.
 However, avoid describing a long list of duties and focus on the major responsibilities that align with the job you're applying for.
 Also mention how you were able to meet those duties.
 Tell the employer that you're successfully completing the job.

 > [!TIP]
 > **Good Answer:** "In a typical day in my last position I fulfilled management tasks of opening and closing the facility, as well as overseeing a staff of seven individuals.
 I also provided strong customer service and resolved customer issues."